 To soothe pain from an erupting tooth, use a topical oral anaesthetic gel.

-You can find out more about wisdom teeth here, including the problems they might cause and what treatment involves.
+You can find out more about wisdom teeth problems and treatments in our separate guide.

 Broken / cracked tooth pain